Current policy consultations

 Closes 13 August 2018

 The APPG on Social Media and Young People’s Mental Health and Wellbeing has launched an inquiry into managing the impact of social media on young people’s mental health and wellbeing, which will run from Summer 2018 to early 2019.
 The inquiry will aim to build the evidence base on the issue, but also to inform progressive and practical solutions including a proposed industry Code of Conduct.
 The group will be hearing evidence, views and experiences from a variety of expert stakeholders as well as young people themselves.
+You can read our response to the call for evidence here.

 The Green Paper sets out the Government’s plans to improve mental health support for children and young people.
 It includes a focus on prevention and stresses the importance of work with schools and colleges.

 AYPH has highlighted the need for mental health support from prevention through to specialist services for all young people age 10 – 25.
 We think that everyone working with young people must be involved in improving mental health support including the VCSE and families.
 You can read our response to the consultation as part of the Young People’s Health Partnership here.
+Youth Access, acting on behalf of The Young People’s Health Partnership, was commissioned by DHSC to run four 2 hour focus groups with young people to get their thoughts on the proposals outlined in the green paper.
+You can read our report on what the young people thought of the proposals here.

 This consultation will inform the delivery of commitments the Government made to: